Francis Grose (British Army officer)

 Lieutenant-General Francis Grose (1758 - 8 May 1814) was a British soldier who commanded the New South Wales Corps.
 As Lieutenant Governor of New South Wales he governed the colony from 1792 until 1794, in which he established military rule, abolished civil courts, and made generous land-grants to his officers.
 He failed to stamp out the practice of paying wages in alcoholic spirits, with consequent public drunkenness and corruption.
 Although he helped to improve living conditions to some degree, he was not viewed as a successful administrator.

 Early life

 Francis Grose was born in 1758 in England.
 He was the eldest son of Francis Grose (the well-known English antiquary) and Catherine Jordan.
 Grose received a commission as an ensign in 1775, in the 52nd Foot and was promoted to lieutenant later that year.
 Grose served during the American Revolutionary War, where he was twice wounded (at the assaults on Fort Montgomery and Monmouth Court House).
 Returning to England in 1779 as captain of the 85th Regiment of Foot, he acted as recruiting officer.
-He attained the rank of major in 1783, in the 96th Foot and in November 1789 was placed in command of the New South Wales Corps and appointed Lieutenant-Governor of New South Wales.